- Is the Library open to the public?

 The Library acquires books every month, whilst serial titles such as journals and newspapers are acquired annually to support research programmes, subject to researchers’ endorsement and Library’s final approval.

-Should you have any other feedbacks which would help improve our collections, you can submit them via our online feedback form.
+Should you have any other feedback which would help improve our collections, you can submit them via our online feedback form .

 Majority book titles may take one month to arrive at the Library upon the confirmation of order.
 Some particular titles ordered from overseas may take two months or even longer.
-Ad-hoc book that stock is locally available will take three to five working days to receive upon users’ request.
-Please do note that it generally takes one week for the new book to be catalogued and processed and made ready for loan.
+Ad-hoc book which stock is locally available will take three to five working days to receive upon users’ request.
+Please take note that it generally takes one week for the new books to be catalogued, processed and made ready for loan.

 Like most research and academic libraries, the Library uses Library of Congress Classification (LCC) to assign call number for its library materials.
 Using this classification system, it provides the Library with relatively unlimited expansion of call number, not requiring whole-scale revision.

 The Library subscribes to a variety of databases, e-journals and e-newspapers that are either accessible within ISEAS compounds or a specific Library workstation.